 Hyundai has a good reputation in both areas

-Hyundai is known for making reliable cars, and even if owners do run into any trouble, it also offers a competitive warranty.
+Hyundai is known for making reliable cars, and should owners run into any trouble, it also offers a competitive warranty.
 It’s a shame the latest i10 couldn’t perform better than its four-star predecessor in crash tests, although that’s because the tests have become stricter; the i10 still offers a decent array of safety equipment.

 Hyundai i10 reliability